MicrosoftDocs/dynamics-365-intelligent-order-management/topics/enable-timeline-sales-order.md

 ms.topic: conceptual
 ms.author: josaw

-title: Enable timeline on Sales order form
+title: Enable timeline on Sales order page
 ---

-# Enable timeline on Sales order form
+# Enable timeline on Sales order page

 [!include [banner](includes/banner.md)]
 [!include [banner](includes/preview-banner.md)]

-This document describes how to enable timeline capabilities on the **Sales order** form in Dynamics 365 Intelligent Order Management.
+This document describes how to enable timeline capabilities on the **Sales order** page in Dynamics 365 Intelligent Order Management.

-When the timeline is enabled on the **Sales order** form, it will list all business events raised by the orchestration flow in chronological order.
+When the timeline is enabled on the **Sales order** page, it will list all business events raised by the orchestration flow in chronological order.
 This can provide valuable insights into how a sales order and its lines have been processed, and can also help explain the current status of the sales order.

 ## Enable timeline

-To enable the timeline on the **Sales order** form, follow these steps.
+To enable the timeline on the **Sales order** page, follow these steps.

 1. Go to **Settings** > **Advanced Settings**.
 2. Expand **Settings**.